energysistem/manuals/42927-Earphones Sport 3 BT/en/03-caracteristicas.md

 - Charging time: 1.5 hours

 #### OTHER FEATURES
-- Earphones' battery level on iOS devices
+- Earphones battery level on iOS devices
 - It supports HSP / HFP / A2DP / AVRCP protocols